 If I remember correctly, I have in the past suggested that Stephen Meyer of the Christian Creationist Discovery Institute should be hunted down, tortured, and executed, because he's causing more harm to this country than the 9/11 terrorists.

 That's illegal of course, but it's exactly what the fucking asshole Stephen Meyer deserves.

 The question "Is intelligent design science?" is a stupid question.
 Intelligent design = magic, and of course magic isn't science.
 Even a five year old could figure that out.

 But Meyer is too fucking stupid to understand magic is not science, or perhaps he knows that, but he just pretends magic is science because that's what his drooling customers pay him to say.

 The stupid question "Is intelligent design magic a scientific idea?" is not worth answering but this video which politely ridicules the retarded Stephen Meyer, answers the question anyway.

-Evolution has tons of smoking gun evidence.
+Evolution has tons of gun evidence.
 Here's some smoking gun evidence for the obvious fact that the retarded assholes of the Christian Creationist Discovery Institute are lying when they say intelligent design creationism is not creationism.
 It turns out intelligent design is EXACTLY the same as the bullshit in Genesis in the Christian Bible.